about the flu

 Influenza-attributed death is 12 times greater among those 65+ who also have a chronic lung disease.
 The National Advisory Committee on Immunization (NACI) recommends that those age 65+ receive a flu vaccine each year.
 New high-dose trivalent influenza vaccines, specifically for the elderly, have been introduced to Canada.
 A recent study concluded that the new High-Dose influenza vaccine significantly reduced hospital visits for the elderly.

-Supported by an unrestricted educational grant from Sanofi Pasteur
+This Influenza portal is sponsored in part by an unrestricted educational grant from Sanofi Pasteur Canada